Skip to content

 .castasciinema interop.
 A symmetric codec.cast ⇄ io track, lossless.

-.rectermless's own native format — a single-file container carrying all three tracks losslessly.
+.tty/.ttyztermless's own native format — a live bundle directory sealed into a single-file archive, carrying every track losslessly.

 For how-to material see the Recording Sessions and Tracing Visual Bugs guides.